 Agreement between UQAM’s School of Management and the World Tourism Organization

-October 2014 – UQAM’s School of Management and the World Tourism Organization (OMT) signed an agreement on October 20th to enable the advancement of research in the field of tourism.
+October 2014 – UQAM’s School of Management and the World Tourism Organization (UNWTO) signed an agreement on October 20th to enable the advancement of research in the field of tourism.
 This partnership primarily focuses on four areas of expertise: adaptation to climate change in tourism, tourism and sustainable development, heritage and culture, and accessibility in tourism.
 Read more